These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to connect inability to work to UC symptoms

-Why: The DBQ has a dedicated checkbox for inability to work caused by the condition.
+The DBQ has a dedicated checkbox for inability to work caused by the condition.
 Examiners must document this and explain the connection.
 If you do not raise this, the examiner may not ask.

-Do this instead: Proactively tell the examiner: 'My UC has directly caused me to miss [X] workdays in the past year and has required me to [change jobs/resign/request accommodations] because of unpredictable bowel urgency, pain, and fatigue.'
+Instead: Proactively tell the examiner: 'My UC has directly caused me to miss [X] workdays in the past year and has required me to [change jobs/resign/request accommodations] because of unpredictable bowel urgency, pain, and fatigue.'
 If you cannot work, state this clearly.

 Impact: Affects 100% rating and potential TDIU eligibility